ministryofjustice/security-guidance/policies/privileged-user-guide.md

 Where privileged users are responsible for monitoring system resources to ensure that the system is operating effectively and providing their intended function, defined system Key Performance Indicators (KPIs) should be used to monitor systems and ensure they are operating effectively.
 Privileged users should do this by:

-- monitoring and analysing data from each of the following categories in order to minimise, or prevent, system outages or slowdowns:
+- monitoring and analysing data from each of the following categories in order to observe malicious behaviour, and minimise, or prevent, system outages or slowdowns:
   * CPU usage
   * memory consumption
   * input/output operations